 Easy Evangelism (Evangelism 101) - Tips for the Faint of Heart

 For many of us, evangelism does not come easy.
+The sad fact is, only a small percentage of evangelicals have ever presented the gospel to anyone.
 Here are some tips to make it easy, or at least easier.
 Go ahead, dip you toe in the water.
 You still need to be able to present the gospel, should the occasion permit.
 Check out How to Present the Gospel.

 Tip 1: Stock up on some Witnessing Tee-Shirts and wear them.